 What is a Deepscape?

 Since then, I have successfully photographed four more Deepscapes.
-I have photographed Orion, the North American Nebula, the Rho Ophiuchi Cloud Complex (again), and a cosmic triangle (which will be discussed in further detail later in this article).
+I photographed Orion, the North American Nebula, the Rho Ophiuchi Cloud Complex (again), and a cosmic triangle (which will be discussed in further detail later in this article).
 Each was captured at precise locations chosen while using planning software like Stellarium, Google Earth, and PlanIt.
 Once you know where, when, and which focal length in the telephoto range to use, you simply need to show up at that spot at the right time with a telephoto lens, camera, star tracker, and tripod.

 Deepscape vs. Dreamscape